Fees and Charges (2026)

 (General Assembly)

-The General Assembly is made up of all members.
+The General Assembly consists of all members.

 Article 10